izaslavsky/jordan-administrative-boundaries/docs/processing_notes.md

 ### 3. OSM Data Quality

 OSM boundaries are community-maintained and may not exactly match official government gazetteers.
 We verified major boundaries (governorates, large districts) against official sources, but some small subdistrict boundaries may have minor discrepancies (<100m).

-### 4. Disease Data Privacy

-Disease rates are aggregated to district level to protect patient privacy.
-Subdistrict-level data exist but cannot be publicly released due to small case counts in some areas.

 ---